nfdi4plants/nfdi4plants.knowledgebase/src/docs/guides/ARC-ServicePlatforms.md

   <figcaption>  </figcaption>
 </div>

-1. Data exchange between client and platform occurs through the ARC shared via the DataHUB.
+1. Data exchange between collaborator and platform occurs through the ARC shared via the DataHUB.
 Depending on the phase of the project this involves different data and information.
-   (1a) The client primarily describes the investigation's goal and study design, annotates the submitted samples with metadata and adds associated protocols.
-Once available the client receives assayed data and relevant information.
+   (1a) The collaborator primarily describes the investigation's goal and study design, annotates the submitted samples with metadata and adds associated protocols.
+Once available the collaborator receives assayed data and relevant information.
    (1b) The platform team receives relevant sample metadata to run the respective assay and complements the ARC with platform-specific assay metadata, protocols and standard operating procedures (SOPs).
 2. A clone of the ARC is stored locally at the platform.
 3. From the platform data source, e.g. a workstation attached to your assay device, the generated data can directly be written or transferred to the assay dataset folder of your ARC stored in the file storage